Holton Hill: College career

 As a true freshman in 2015, Hill played in 11 games, tallying 49 tackles, three interceptions and one fumble recovery.

 In 2016, as a sophomore, Hill played in six games, making three starts.
 He had 23 tackles along with one pass deflection.

 As a junior in 2017, Hill played in and started the first nine games of the season for Texas, tallying 51 tackles, two interceptions, three defensive touchdowns, six pass breakups and a forced fumble.
 However, Hill's season ended on November 7 when he was suspended by head coach Tom Herman for a violation of team rules.
-After the season, Hill declared for the 2018 NFL Draft.
+After the season, Hill declared for the 2018 NFL draft.

 Professional career

 Minnesota Vikings

 Hill signed a three-year $1,725,000 contract with the Minnesota Vikings as an undrafted free agent on April 30, 2018.

 In Week 7, he recorded his first career interception along with two pass deflections and two total tackles.
 He played in all 16 games with three starts, recording 36 combined tackles, seven passes defensed and an interception.

 On April 5, 2019, Hill was suspended the first four games of the 2019 season for violating the league's policy on performance-enhancing substances.
 He was suspended an additional four games again for violating the NFL policy on substances of abuse.
 He was reinstated from suspension on October 25, 2019, and activated on November 2, 2019.
-In week 9 against the Kansas City Chiefs, Hill recovered a fumble forced by teammate Mike Hughes on Mecole Hardman during a kickoff return in the 26-23 loss.
+In week 9 against the Kansas City Chiefs, Hill recovered a fumble forced by teammate Mike Hughes on Mecole Hardman during a kickoff return in the 26–23 loss.

 In Week 2 of the 2020 season against the Indianapolis Colts, Hill recorded his first career sack on Philip Rivers during the 28–11 loss.
 He was placed on the commissioner's exempt list on November 7, and was placed on injured reserve on November 10, 2020.
 He was waived from injured reserve on December 8, 2020.

 Indianapolis Colts

-On July 29, 2021, Hill was signed by the Indianapolis Colts.
+On July 29, 2021, Hill was signed by the Colts.
 He was waived on August 31, 2021.